JustForrest/fantastic-adventure/README.md

 - CDN for global asset delivery
 - Efficient caching strategies

+### Version Pinning Strategy

+To ensure long-term stability and reliability, RealtyHub adopts a strict version pinning approach:

+- **Node.js**: Pinned to LTS version 18 for long-term support and security updates
+- **PostgreSQL**: Using LTS version 14 with point release updates for security fixes
+- **Dependencies**: All NPM packages locked to specific versions
+- **Docker Images**: Tagged to specific versions rather than using "latest" tags
+- **Prisma**: Using stable releases with version constraints
+- **TypeScript**: Locked to recent stable version with explicit update strategy

+This approach minimizes "dependency hell" issues and provides a stable foundation for development.

 ## 🔍 Why This Stack?

 - **Next.js + Tailwind**: Provides excellent developer experience, SEO benefits, and responsive design